GandalftheGUI/archive-integrity/README.md

 | USB 3.0 SSD | ~450 MB/s | ~2.5 hours |
 | Internal NVMe (Apple Silicon) | ~5 GB/s | ~12 minutes |

 Concurrency (parallel file reads) helps on SSDs and NVMe by keeping the drive's I/O queue saturated.
-It can hurt on HDDs by forcing unnecessary seeks — leave it at 1 for spinning drives.
+It can hurt on HDDs by forcing unnecessary seeks, so leave it at 1 for spinning drives.

 ## Requirements